 The Church and the Arts Concert Series

-Join us for the 30th season of Gulf Beach Presbyterian Church's Church and the Arts Concert Series.
+Join us for the 31st season of Gulf Beach Presbyterian Church's Church and the Arts Concert Series.
 The annual Concert Series is popular throughout the area.
-Beginning in January and continuing through February, a wide variety of musical entertainment is offered for the enjoyment of the community and our visitors.
+Beginning in January through February, a wide variety of musical entertainment is offered for the enjoyment of the community and our visitors.

 Todd is first off and most importantly, a born again Christian.
 He is a Triple Platinum Records Recording artist with his #1 Hit Song "My Name is America," along with many other great songs he has recorded and written.
 He owns his own dinner Theatre here in the World's Most Beautiful Beaches, Panama City Beach.
 Todd, along with his beautiful wife Angel and his Follow That Dream Band, have toured the country singing and entertaining audiences of all ages.
 They also have a 501 c3 Ministry- Tent Revival of America, with which they try to keep God and Country united!
 Thank you!
 We look forward to being with you!

 In Faith, Gospel Bluegrass Band